R21Digital/galactic-archives/src/index.md

 ---
-title: Welcome to the Galactic Archives
+title: Welcome to SWGDB
 layout: base.njk
-description: The ultimate knowledge base for Star Wars Galaxies – powered by the community and enhanced by the secret Eye of the Beholder.
+description: The ultimate knowledge base for SWG – powered by the community and enhanced by the secret Eye of the Beholder.
 ---

-# 👁️ Galactic Archives
+# 👁️ SWGDB

-Welcome to **Galactic Archives**, a fan-powered wiki and intelligence hub for all things related to **Star Wars Galaxies**, including the SWG Restoration server.
+Welcome to **SWGDB**, a fan-powered wiki and intelligence hub for all things related to **SWG**, including the SWG Restoration server.

 This site is: